 Bee Sanctuaries

-In a Bee Sanctuary, it is not necessary to keep farmed Bees.
-Through group activities such as awareness raising, educational talks, walks, citizen science initiatives, highlighting of excellent initiatives, dissemination of good practices, and more, Bee Sanctuaries connect individuals, communities and entities, inspire, generate new knowledge about the ecosystem and cultivate a shared awareness of our responsibility towards the environment.
+In a Bee Sanctuary, keeping managed Bee colonies is not necessary.
+Through group activities such as educational talks, themed discussions, walks, workshops, building insect hotels, observation, research, botanical activities, photography, showcasing best practices, games, and more, Bee Sanctuaries connect individuals, communities, and organisations, inspire, generate new knowledge about the ecosystem, and foster a shared sense of responsibility toward the environment.

-In a bee farm - Sanctuary (with hosted colonies of bees in hives), as in nature, Bee colonies are not stressed, since the goal is not intensive exploitation or frequent transport of hives to chase nectar flows.
+In a Bee garden–sanctuary (hosting Bee colonies in hives), as in nature, the Bee colonies are not stressed, since the goal is not intensive exploitation or frequent relocations in pursuit of nectar flows.

-If you are interested in joining the Bee Santuary network or supporting the action, please contact us.
+If you are interested in joining the Bee Santuary network or supporting the initiative, please contact us.

 Stamata Sanctuary, Attica